grigorovich-sergey/sandbox/script-quantum-talk.md

 **Understand the bet.**

-Understand what quantum computers can do, what they cannot yet do, where genuine advantage might appear, and what evidence would convince you that it has.
+Understand what quantum computers can do, what they cannot.